 Tongue rings originated as a ritual amongst the Aztecs and the Mayans

-Endy: And so I guess moving down the face, tongue rings actually.
-They began between the 14th and 16th centuries and tongue rings originated as like a ritual amongst the Aztecs and the Mayans as a form of blood sacrifice.
+Kara: And so I guess moving down the face, tongue rings actually, they began between the 14th and 16th centuries.
+Tongue rings originated as a ritual amongst the Aztecs and the Mayans as a form of blood sacrifice.

-Endy: So yeah, they would often pass a thread through the piercing to enhance the blood flow so Priests and shamans in these cultures and also pierce their own tongues to create an altered state of consciousness so that they could communicate with gods.
+Kara: So yeah, they would often pass a thread through the piercing to enhance the blood flow so priests and shamans in these cultures also pierce their own tongues to create an altered state of consciousness so that they could communicate with gods.

 Endy: We already talked about navel.
 So let's go a little bit further down south and talk about genital piercings.
 So in the 1970s gay men, BDSM practitioners and others got pierced down there to express their sexuality.
 I guess it really became super popular.
 And there are two people that kind of modernized and took off with genital piercings in that whole scene, Jim Ward and Fakir Musafar.
 I am so sorry for saying that that way.
 I don't know how to pronounce it correctly.

-But they were basically known as the pioneers of the BDSM and kink modification scene, and they explored with nipples and genital piercings, flush health suspensions, and other mods.
+Endy: But they were basically known as the pioneers of the BDSM and kink modification scene, and they explored with nipples and genital piercings, flush health suspensions and other mods.

 Kara: That took place.
-It took place back in like the 1960s or 70s.
+It took place back in the 1960s or 70s.
 Right?